AnkushSinghGandhi/super_trader_flutter/README.md

 # Super Trader Flutter

-Welcome to **Super Trader Flutter**, a mobile trading app built with Flutter for trading stocks and managing portfolios on the go.
-This app provides users with a convenient way to buy, sell, and track stocks using their mobile devices.
+Super Trader App is a Flutter based application designed for trading stocks.
+It allows users to view real-time & historic stock prices, make purchases, and track their transaction history.
+Additionally, the admin panel provides features for managing user accounts, monitoring transactions, and more.

 ## Features